When a Robot is More Capable than a Human: Learning from Constrained Demonstrators: Approach: LfCD with Goal-proximity Reward Interpolation

-In practice, we pretrain the proximity network on expert demonstrations using the expert supervision loss $\mathcal{L}_\phi^{e}$, which leads to low-variance (high-confidence) predictions on those observations.
-We compute a confidence threshold based on expert variance and use it to classify online states as either high- or low-confidence, because online observation tend to show large variance.
+In practice, we pretrain the proximity network on expert demonstrations using the expert supervision loss $\mathcal{L}_\phi^{e}$, which results in low-variance (i.e., high-confidence) predictions on those expert observations.
+To classify whether an online-collected state is high-confidence or not, we compute a dynamic threshold at each iteration based on the expert states.
+Specifically, the confidence threshold is set as the maximum proximity variance observed among expert states.
+Any online state with lower variance than this threshold is treated as high-confidence.
+This design guarantees that all expert states are always included as high-confidence anchors throughout training, while also allowing online states with similarly low uncertainty to be used for proximity interpolation.